-No matter if you like singing “Take Me out to the Ballgame,” or you’d rather grill without a crowd—maybe with just a few friends at a campsite—the best portable grills let you take your home cooking on the road.
+No matter if you like singing “Take Me Out to the Ballgame” as you tailgate or if you’d rather grill without a crowd larger than just a few friends at a campsite, portable grills let you take your home cooking on the road.
 But finding the best portable grill for you can be as involved as developing the perfect seasoning blend.
 Is a gas grill better than a charcoal grill?
-And what about a pellet grill or even a electric grill?
+And what about a pellet grill or even an electric grill?
 Knowing where you want to cook and what you want to cook is definitely a recipe for success, but more goes into finding the best portable grill than just that.
 This guide is meant to give you some of the secret sauce you need to find the right BBQ grill for you.

-- Best portable grill for campers: Coleman RoadTrip 285 Portable Propane Grill
+- Best overall: Coleman RoadTrip 285 Portable Propane Grill

-- Best portable grill for tailgaters: Weber Q2200 Portable Propane Grill
+- Best for tailgating: Weber Q2200 Portable Propane Grill

-- Best portable grill for city dwellers: Cuisinart Electric Tabletop Grill
+- Best for city living: Cuisinart Electric Tabletop Grill

-- Best portable grill for beach bums: Fox Outfitters Folding Charcoal Grill
+- Best for beach grilling: Fox Outfitters Folding Charcoal Grill

-What to consider when shopping for the best portable grill
+What to consider when buying the best portable grills

 Do you want to cook with gas, charcoal, or something different?